In this exercise, we will setup ROS to be used from the terminal.

 In a “bare” ROS install, you will need to run the “source” command on every new shell you open to have access to the ROS commands.
 If your project only uses a single distribution, it can be helpful to configure our

 ~/.bashrc file to automatically source this setup file for each new terminal window.
 See here for details.
 If you will be using multiple ROS distributions on one machine, then you do NOT want this auto-sourcing behavior.
 The auto-sourcing will always source the same distribution, and sourcing another distribution after this can cause issues.
-This class uses multiple ROS distros (noetic for ROS1 and foxy for ROS2), so we have not configured this auto-sourcing behavior for your training PC.
+This will not be an issue in this class as we will exclusively using ROS 2 Humble.

-- Open a new terminal window and source the ROS2 “foxy” distribution.
+Open a new terminal window and source the ROS2 “humble” distribution.
 Experiment with terminal windows, sourcing, and checking your environment until you are comfortable with this concept.